Enhancing Rare Codes via Probability-Biased Directed Graph Attention for Long-Tail ICD Coding: Method

-For model training, we employed the widely-used Binary Cross-Entropy (BCE) loss.
+Finally, for model training, we employ the widely-used binary cross-entropy (BCE) loss.
 This loss function is averaged over all samples within a batch.
 For a single document, the BCE loss is defined as:

-Where $N$ is the total number of codes.
+where $N$ is the total number of codes.